 Personnel standards address the need to establish and maintain standards that define the knowledge, skills, and competencies of the early childhood intervention workforce.
 State standards are credentials, certifications, or licenses awarded to professionals after they complete a course of study that prepares them to provide intervention services as one of the disciplines recognized under IDEA.
 State standards should meet or exceed personnel standards that have been developed by national organizations that represent the various professional disciplines that provide services to young children and their families.
 State standards ensure the quality of the state’s early childhood workforce.

-- Establish and maintain high standards of knowledge, skill, & competencies of the early childhood workforce.
+- Establish and maintain high standards of knowledge, skill, and competencies of the early childhood workforce.

 - Ensure that the state personnel standards are based on the core knowledge and skills needed for working with young children and their families in cross-sector early childhood systems.

 - Provide guidance to administrators and staff on how to use state personnel standards.